Consensys/EthOn/EthOn_glossary.md

 This property relates an EthOn concept with a suggested string representation.
 It can be used to give the term a name, e.g. in program code.
 ## T
 ### Tx
+Transactions represent a valid arc between two states.
+A transaction is a single cryptographically-signed instruction constructed by an actor externally to the scope of Ethereum.
+While is assumed that the ultimate external actor will be human in nature, software tools will be used in its construction and dissemination.
 ### TxReceipt
 The transaction receipt is a tuple of four items comprising the post-transaction-state, the cumulative gas used in the block containing the transaction receipt as of immediately after the transaction has happened, the set of logs created through execution of the transaction and the bloom filter composed from information in those logs.
 ### TxTrie